 The right choice of a channel should be a factor of ROI.
 So tracking ROI is so much more critical; otherwise, you may be wasting too much resource on the wrong social media channel or need to change the process to find the right kind of clients.

 Social media can help build an alternative source of clients, but if you have not tapped that market, you may be leaving too much money on the sidelines.

 Don’t always focus on getting new clients but try to work on a strategy where you can work more for your existing clients and customers.

-Often such emails flood me with more work than I can handle but for freelancers who are looking to build a client base, it can be a good strategy to get more repeat work from existing clients.
+Often such emails flood me with more work than I can handle, but for freelancers who are looking to build a client base, it can be an excellent strategy to get more repeat work from existing clients.

 Further Reading …